 Sit in a chair and place a towel on the floor under your painful foot.
 Curl your toes toward your body and work to scrunch up the towel.
 Repeat 10 times.

 It can take up to a year for your fascia to fully recover and your foot pain to fade away.
 But with a daily routine of plantar fasciitis stretches, supportive shoes and other treatments, you can heal much faster.
-Get the help of a physical therapist to find which treatments are a fit for your feet.
+Get the help of a physical therapist or check out the Bone & Joint Center to find which treatments are a fit for your feet.